2025 Thurston Lectures

 The Thurston Lectures are named after Fields Medalist and former UC Davis mathematician William Thurston.
-The next Thurston Lecture series will be given by Alex Kontorovich (Rutgers University) on May 6-8, 2024.
+The next Thurston Lecture series will be given by Henry Cohn (Microsoft Research/MIT) and Daniel Litt (University of Toronto) on May 12-16, 2025.

 Series title: To Be Announced.